 How is your year organised?

-In the first and second block, the programme shares courses on urban theory, governance, policy, planning, and public-private partnerships, and local government finance and investment with the other specialisation tracks.
-However, your assignments within the course modules, as well as the action planning workshop, are always track-specific.
-In the third block of the programme, your courses will only be track-specific with the possibility to take an extra elective course.
-In the fourth block of the programme you will strengthen your research skills through research methods courses and workshops and write your Master’s thesis on a topic relevant to your specialisation track.
-Some example research topics are listed below.
-Other topics can also be accepted if approved by the coordinators of the specialisation track and the thesis supervisor.
+In the first block the programme shares courses on urban sustainability, governance, planning, policy, finance and data analytics with the other master tracks.
+However, your assignments with the modules as well as the action planning workshops are always track-specific.
+In the second and third blocks, your courses will only be track-specific but all students also follow a course on GIS.
+In addition, the programme will strengthen your research skills through research methods courses and workshops.
+It will further guide you in writing your thesis proposal on a topic relevant to your master track.
+The fourth block will be entirely dedicated to you writing your thesis.